mdabidullah/lumensuite/packages/docs/blog/crdt-native-data-flow.md

 ---
-title: CRDT-Native Data Flow in BlockSuite
+title: CRDT-Native Data Flow in LumenSuite
 date: 2023-04-15
 authors:
   - name: Yifeng Wang
     link: 'https://twitter.com/ewind1994'
   - name: Saul-Mirone
     link: 'https://github.com/Saul-Mirone'
-excerpt: To make editors intuitive and collaboration-ready, BlockSuite ensure that regardless of whether you are collaborating with others or not, the application code should be unaware of it.
+excerpt: To make editors intuitive and collaboration-ready, LumenSuite ensure that regardless of whether you are collaborating with others or not, the application code should be unaware of it.
 This article introduce how this is designed.
 ---

-# CRDT-Native Data Flow in BlockSuite
+# CRDT-Native Data Flow in LumenSuite

 <BlogPostMeta />

-To make editors intuitive and collaboration-ready, BlockSuite ensure that regardless of whether you are collaborating with others or not, the application code should be unaware of it.
+To make editors intuitive and collaboration-ready, LumenSuite ensure that regardless of whether you are collaborating with others or not, the application code should be unaware of it.
 This article introduce how this is designed.

 ## CRDT as Single Source of Truth